 “Of Tradition and Experiment” by Jennifer K. Dick

 “Afterword” by David Caddy

 “Claims on Spaces” by Kat Peddie

 Regular essayists and reviewers include:

-Dzifa Benson, Ian Brinton, Jim Burns, Belinda Cooke, Kelvin Corcoran, Oliver Dixon, Laurie Duggan, Andrew Duncan, Suzanne V. Evans, Edward Field, Richard Foreman, Nancy Gaffield, Michael Grant, Sheila Hamilton, Ben Hickman, Jeremy Hilton, Brian Hinton, Ric Hool, Peter Hughes, Norman Jope, Dorothy Lehane, Phil Maillard, Mandy Pannett, Neil Pattison, Fiona Owen, Kat Peddie, Jay Ramsay, Peter Riley, Jeremy Reed, Guy Russell, Lesley Saunders, Ian Seed, Simon Smith, Steve Spence, Frances Spurrier, Nathaniel Tarn, John Welch, Nigel Wheale, Mary Woodward.
+Dzifa Benson, Linda Black, Ian Brinton, Jim Burns, Louise Buchler, Jonathan Catherall, Belinda Cooke, Kelvin Corcoran, Laurie Duggan, Andrew Duncan, Suzanne V. Evans, Edward Field, Richard Foreman, Nancy Gaffield, Sheila Hamilton, Ben Hickman, Jeremy Hilton, Brian Hinton, Ric Hool, Peter Hughes, Norman Jope, Dorothy Lehane, Phil Maillard, Mandy Pannett, Neil Pattison, Fiona Owen, Kat Peddie, Jay Ramsay, Peter Riley, Jeremy Reed, Guy Russell, Lesley Saunders, Ian Seed, Simon Smith, Steve Spence, Frances Spurrier, Nathaniel Tarn, John Welch, Nigel Wheale, Mary Woodward.

 Please send Review Books, journals and pamphlets to the Reviews Editor:

 David Caddy Portman Lodge, Durweston, Blandford Forum, Dorset DT11 0QA